ARC provided by the publisher—Pan Macmillan— in exchange for an honest review.

 I mentioned this in my A Time of Dread review but it still holds true so I’ll say it again: EVERY single book by Gwynne is on my ‘favorite books of all time’ shelf.
 So far, no other author has ever achieved this kind of constant greatness for me.
 Not even some of my top favorite authors like Brandon Sanderson, Steven Erikson, or Joe Abercrombie have this kind of consistency.
 During my time reading A Time of Blood, I was an avatar of iron and the structure of the words written inside this book was a large-scale crimson magnetic field that compelled me to never stop reading.
 Every word in the book was brilliantly crafted to amaze readers with its superlative quality, and I consider myself blessed to have read this book.

 Continuing the legacy left behind by legendary authors like J.R.R Tolkien, who rose to fame with his epic fantasies of light waging war against darkness, Gwynne steers the battle between good and evil in modern fantasy towards a perennially promising future.
 Brimming with astonishing plot, excellent characterizations, unputdownable pacing, vividly engaging prose, and full-throttle exhilarating action in a fully realized world; A Time of Blood is an irresistible jaw-dropping sequel that shows the importance of Gwynne’s role as an ever-burning bright star in modern fantasy.
 Fantasy fans, trust me when I say just pre-order or buy this book and read it as soon as possible.
 You won’t regret it.
 You’re missing out on one of the greatest books and series that fantasy has to offer if you should choose not to read it.
-The stage for the grand conclusion has been set, and I absolutely can’t wait to read how it all concludes in the final book of the trilogy, A Time of Loss, which I envision will solidify Of Blood and Bone as one of my favorite trilogies of all time.
+The stage for the grand conclusion has been set, and I absolutely can’t wait to read how it all concludes in the final book of the trilogy, which I envision will solidify Of Blood and Bone as one of my favorite trilogies of all time.
 Thank you very much to John Gwynne for delivering another stupendous escapism experience!

 “We live our lives by Truth and Courage.
 Love and loyalty, friendship and honor are our guiding lights.”